r1n1os/drift_local_database_example_using_drift_file/README.md

 # drift_local_database_example

-This is an example project demostrating how you can user Drift local databe into your flutter app.
+This is an example project demostrating how you can user Drift local database (using the .drift file) into your flutter app.

 ### NOTE: Currently does not have any UI implementation as it is used as an extention/reference to my medium article.
 I will consider to implement UI as well.